kjossul/MacroblockConverter/Readme.md

 I'm not an experienced C# dev, nor GBX expert.
 Any PR is welcome, as I'm probably missing many details.

 The current implementation simply checks for allowed suffixes/prefixes in the block name, and replaces the `Ident` field in the macroblock and on each block with the correct one for each vista.
 Furthermore, it clears the `AutoTerrain` array, as in my experienced it caused crashing.

+## Thanks to

+Special thanks to Zai for letting me know about the issue with block variants, now the program sets base block variants if specified.